NeumTry/github_stars_crm/README.md

 **User's API**: "https://api.github.com/users/<user>"

-You don't need a github api key but might get throttle dpretty fast.
+**You don't need a github api key** but might get throttle pretty fast.
 You can get one by going to `Github Profile -> Settings -> Developer Settings -> Tokens and generating one.`

 # Requirements
 Python